Orthogonal-Research-Lab/Knowledge-Maps/Machine Learning/README.md

-## Notes on featured point in history:
+## Graph on the History of Machine Learning (v1), notes on featured point in history:

 Figure taken from [Timeline of Machine Learning](https://en.wikipedia.org/wiki/Timeline_of_machine_learning), Wikipedia.